 Any means of supporting your family that you may have depended on in the past may need to be adjusted to meet the needs of your new career goals.

-Will I receive additional points for extra shadowing beyond 20 hours, and can I get points for work experience and/or certification in the dental field?
+Can I get points for work experience and/or certification in the dental field?

 If I am accepted into the Dental Hygiene Program how many days/hours can I expect to be in class or on campus?